 Toothpicks

-Nutty and alluring, this distinctive spread makes the tired old garlic bread seem rather flaccid of flavor.
+Nutty and alluring, this distinctive spread makes the tired old garlic bread seem out of step.
 Here, the nut-buttered bread becomes something superlative, yet homey with compelling flavors that will even bring the cowpunchers back for seconds.

 Pistachio Butter